niciwatri/Cookie-Clicker/README.md

 Clicking Game

-Click on the Sheep to make money to buy better tools to make even more money.
+Click on the Sheep to make money with the wool.
+So you can buy better tools to make even more money.

-This game was createt for a school project to learn Javascript basics.
+This game was created for a school project to learn Javascript basics.

 SfGZ HF Interaction Design 2017